mhaseebtariq/data-scientist-demystified/README.md

 Teacher does "teaching"<br>
 Constructor does "construction"<br>
 Marketeer does "marketing"<br>
-And the politician does "nothing nothing nothing"<br>
+Politician does "politics"<br>
+And YouTube influencer does "not qualify as a real job!"<br>
 But there's one job (title)<br>
 That no one knows<br>
 What does the data scientist do?<br>